 - Done in The Critic by Franklin during a square dance with either Ross Perot or his running mate.

 - This one of the Goofalototots' main shticks, the one that is based off Wakko from Animaniacs, in an episode of The Mask.

 - In an episode of Pinky and the Brain, both mice are subjected to Pavlovian conditioning, and every time a bell rings, Pinky does That Russian Squat Dance while Brain sings "I'm A Little Teapot" complete with actions.

-- In the Dilbert episode "The Dupey" after Dilbert's Dupey goes through it's metamorphosis and becomes an ugly creature, Ratbert then does this dance after declaring himself the cutest thing in the house again.
+- In the Dilbert episode "The Dupey", after Dilbert's Dupey goes through its metamorphosis and becomes an ugly creature, Ratbert declares himself the cutest thing in the house again and does this dance.